GuoYipeng279/doudizhu/README.md

 # doudizhu
-# This is a project to train computer to play a card game.
+# This is an ongoing project to train computer to play a card game.
 Two players play in turn follow particular rules.

 # Folder CPU contains the calculation/simulation functions
 # Folder card contains the game rules